teler-sh/teler-waf/README.md

 To view a list of known issues with teler-waf, please filter the issues by the ["known-issue" label](https://github.com/kitabisa/teler-waf/issues?q=is%3Aopen+is%3Aissue+label%3Aknown-issue).

+## Community

+We use the Google Groups as our dedicated mailing list.
+Subscribe to [teler-announce](https://groups.google.com/g/teler-announce) via [teler-announce+subscribe@googlegroups.com](mailto:teler-announce+subscribe@googlegroups.com) for important announcements, such as the availability of new releases.
+This subscription will keep you informed about significant developments related to [teler IDS](https://github.com/kitabisa/teler), [teler WAF](https://github.com/kitabisa/teler-waf), [teler Proxy](https://github.com/kitabisa/teler-proxy), and [teler Resources](https://github.com/kitabisa/teler-resources).

+For any [inquiries](https://github.com/kitabisa/teler-waf/discussions/categories/q-a), [discussions](https://github.com/kitabisa/teler-waf/discussions), or [issues](https://github.com/kitabisa/teler-waf/issues) are being tracked here on GitHub.
+This is where we actively manage and address these aspects of our community engagement.

 ## License

 This program is developed and maintained by members of Kitabisa Security Team, and this is not an officially supported Kitabisa product.
 This program is free software: you can redistribute it and/or modify it under the terms of the [Apache license](/LICENSE).
 Kitabisa teler-waf and any contributions are copyright © by Dwi Siswanto 2022-2023.